microsoft/Windows-driver-samples/audio/sysvad/README.md

 File | Description
 -----|------------
 TabletAudioSample.sys OR PhoneAudioSample.sys| The driver file.
-SwapAPO.dll | A sample APO.
+SwapAPO.dll | The swap APO.
-DelayAPO.dll | A sample APO.
+DelayAPO.dll | The delay APO.
+KWSApo.dll | The KWS APO.
 sysvad.cat | A signed catalog file, which serves as the signature for the entire package.
 TabletAudioSample.inf | An information (INF) file that contains information needed to install the driver.
 PhoneAudioSample.inf | An information (INF) file that contains information needed to install the driver.